 A covering agreement is created to establish an Associate Membership.
-The13.9.2agreement sets out the nature and extent of involvement in the secondary unit.13.9.3Work done in a secondary unit must be taken into consideration in the assignment13.9.3of duties, renewal of probation, tenure, promotion and salary review.13.9.3
+The 13.9.2 agreement sets out the nature and extent of involvement in the secondary 13.9.3 unit.
+Work done in a secondary unit must be taken into consideration in the assignment of duties, renewal of probation, tenure, promotion and salary review.

 What is a Joint Member?
-Sometimes called a joint appointment, a joint13.10membership is similar to an associate membership except that it "reflects an active and substantial involvement of an employee in the academic activities in more than one unit" and "a primary characteristic of a joint appointment is the assignment of duties by both the primary and secondary units."13.10
+Sometimes called a joint appointment, a joint 13.10 membership is similar to an associate membership except that it "reflects an active and substantial involvement of an employee in the academic activities in more than one unit" and "a primary characteristic of a joint appointment is the assignment of duties by both the primary and secondary units."

-A joint membership may be made at the time of appointment to a faculty position.
-In 13.10.2 this situation the letter of appointment "shall state the extent of the duties that will be assigned in each unit."
+A joint membership may be made at the time of appointment to a faculty 13.10.2 position.
+In this situation the letter of appointment "shall state the extent of the duties that will be assigned in each unit."